raspberrygitq/Town-Of-Us-Edited/README.md

 -----------------------
 # All Any Settings
+In All Any game mode, some roles may spawn multiple times making the game pretty random.

 | Name | Description | Type | Default |
 |----------|:-------------:|:------:|:------:|
 | Random Number of Impostors | Whether there are a random number of Impostors | Toggle | True |

 -----------------------
 # Killing Only Settings
+In Killing Only game mode, only killers roles will spawn such as Impostors, Neutral Killers, Sheriffs, Veteran...
+They will fight until one faction is left.

 | Name | Description | Type | Default |
 |----------|:-------------:|:------:|:------:|
 | Neutral Roles | How many neutrals roles will spawn | Number | 1 |